Die Hand Die Verletzt: Writing

 The high school in the episode was named after Aleister Crowley.

 "Die Hand Die Verletzt", which was written by co-executive producers Glen Morgan and James Wong, was based on Morgan's idea to feature a snake eating a man in an episode.
 Morgan and co-writer James Wong left the series after this episode to produce the Fox series Space: Above and Beyond.
 The line written by Mrs. Paddock on a chalkboard at the end of the episode, "It's been nice working with you," also acted as a goodbye to the crew of the show.
 The two later returned to the show in the fourth season.

 Series creator Chris Carter described the episode as "a cautionary tale about playing with fire, playing with things bigger and badder than you might imagine".
 In an interview, he also praised the purposefully clashing tones of the entry, noting that it begins almost comical, with the PTC saying Satanic prayers and toads raining from the skies.
 However, as it goes on, it becomes increasingly dark.

 Some of the names used in this episode are popular culture or in-references of some sort.
 Crowley High School, the setting for most of the action, is a reference to British occultist Aleister Crowley.
 Mrs. Paddock's name was based on the toad demon Paddock in the first scene of Shakespeare's play MacBeth.
-The character names Deborah Brown and Paul Vitaris were based on fans of the series who were active on the internet.
-In fact, the inspiration for Vitaris was a Cinefantastique critic and reviewer named Paula Vitaris.
+The character Deborah Brown was based on a fan of the series who was active on the internet.
+Additionally, the inspiration for the character Paul Vitari Vitaris was a Cinefantastique critic and reviewer named Paula Vitaris.
 The episode's title means "The hand that wounds" in German.
 The title is taken from a part of the prayer said at the beginning, which, in its entirety is "Sein ist die Hand, die verletzt", meaning "His is the hand that wounds".